Q & A

 3. And you’ve been a professional artist as well?

 A: I lived in Vermont, not Manhattan, where there is elbow room to become a generalist.
 A gallery dealer once said my paintings “slid down easily.”
 Whether watercolors or oils, at galleries from London to Vermont to California, my landscapes and waterscapes are barely defined, very impressionistic, which I came to realize was a way to express my world view before writing fiction.
-It’s a view that places healing, calming, restorative nature above the flak of modern life.
-This spirit is very much at the soul of ROXIE & FRED.
+It’s a view that places healing, calming, restorative contemplation above the flak of modern life.
+This spirit is very much at the soul of BEDSIDE MATTERS.

-4. You are the author of four novels, including ROXIE & FRED, forthcoming from Regent Press in the fall of 2017.
+4. You are the author of five novels, including BEDSIDE MATTERS, forthcoming from Rare Bird Books in March 2021.
 Is there a theme that runs through all your novels or a message you wish to communicate?

 A: To keep an open mind, for me, is a path to sort through my true likes and dislikes, when to assert myself and when to let go, to rest more and more securely at my core.
 At the same time, this process has made me more accepting and forgiving of others whose ideas are contrary to mine.
 Anti-Semitism, homophobia, sexism, ageism—as a writer I have wanted to explore the roots of such adversarial, persistent forces that divide us instead of unite us.
-Specifically in ROXIE & FRED I used my heroine to embody the notion that age does not have to limit potential, especially for a woman in our culture.
-I shaped my male protagonist to confront and overcome self-sabotaging his creative potential as a serious artist, in his case releasing dogged-male expectations.
-Hopefully I’ve learned from my fictional offspring in breaking down my own barriers.
-The characters of ROXIE & FRED became for me exemplars of stretching the mind and spirit and body to their fullest.
+Specifically in BEDSIDE MATTERS, I wanted to address the complex and controversial issues of dying and death, initially to explore my mortality.
+My protagonist Walter dealing with his final year evolved like a possible “dress rehearsal” for my own ending.
+He accomplishes this with a grace and peace-of-mind I could hope to emulate.

 A: My “day job” while writing novels was an extraordinary mail-order copywriter, Lyman Wood, who discarded the ordinary habits of advertising for his approach to copy that addressed potential customers as intelligent, curious, and very savvy in terms of parting with their cash.
 The products involved with organic gardening and homesteading were useful and totally devoid of gimmickry.
 I learned to write compellingly but frankly.